sounkou-bioinfo/RBCFLib/README.md

 - R
 - Unix-like OS (Linux, macOS) or Windows WSL2
-- htslib/bcftools system dependencies
-- cmake (for building bundled SuiteSparse/CHOLMOD used by BCFToolsPGS if no system cholmod can be found)
+- cmake (for building bundled SuiteSparse/CHOLMOD used by BCFToolsPGS)

 ``` r